rydeckik/activity01-course-tools/day03-rstudio-r/activity01-day03-slr.md

     you be comfortable using a linear model to predict the personal freedom score?

-A: The relationship in the above scatterplot does look linear.
-If I recall correctly, certain conditions need to be met before we attempt a linear regression model.
+**Answer:** The relationship in the above scatterplot does look linear.
+If I recall correctly, certain conditions (normality, heteroscedasticity) need to be met before we can attempt a linear regression model.

 #### Challenge